8bitcommit/8bitcommit.github.io/_posts/2025-05-05-Secure-Infrastructure.md

 Only together do we stand a chance of securing the infrastructure we’re racing to modernize.

 [⬇️ Download my Cybersecurity Checklist (PDF)](/assets/data/Cybersecurity%20Checklist%20for%20Commercial%20EV%20Charger%20Installations.pdf)
-of things to consider for EV charger installs (and any network connected device for that matter)
+of things to consider for EV charger installs (and any network connected device for that matter).

 ---